-Hai Bar Carmel National Park (official site) is located on top of Carmel mountain inside Carmel nature reserve.
+Hai-Bar Carmel Nature Reserve is located on top of Carmel mountain inside Carmel nature reserve.
 The entry to the reserve is next to Haifa University.
 And you can see this place from Haifa University Viewpoint.
 Also, Little Switzerland is located nearby.

 They have all become extinct on Mount Carmel due to hunting, deforestation, and poisoning.

 In the 1960s, the late Uri Tzon and General Avraham Yoffe established a public organization called Hai-Bar to restore Israel’s wildlife.
 Indeed, at Hai-Bar Carmel, not only do we protect the status quo, we work to reintroduce the wild species that have become extinct in Israel.
 The process has several stages: It begins with a reproductive nucleus (encouraging the animals to reproduce), continues with acclimatization, and releases the animals to open spaces.
 At Hai-Bar Carmel, visitors can enjoy the exciting details of this story and see Armenian wild sheep, falcons, Persian fallow deer, roe deer, vultures, and other raptors.

 Hai-Bar offers guided tours on Saturdays (in Hebrew) at 10:00, noon, and 14:00 at no extra charge.

 Note: unless stated otherwise, all quotes were taken from the official site.

 And now, let’s start walking downhill and seeing the animals.